 If you are, don't feel bad about it because it’s common for people to feel that way because that’s typically how budgets are positioned.
 As something is keeping you from having fun with your money.
 But, that’s not what a budget is.

 (I am not a financial expert.
 All information is based on my own personal experience and research.
 This information is not meant to be financial advice and is just for educational purposes.
 This post includes some affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)
+If you click an affiliate link and make a purchase I may receive a small commission.)

 A budget is actually the opposite as it gives you the freedom to have more fun with your money because it’s a spending guide.
 A budget helps you determine where your income should go and be spent each month.